Peugeot Sport: Touring car racing

 Peugeot entered the British Touring Car Championship in 1992, preparing 405's for former champion Robb Gravett.
 The team was run in-house from the company's UK factory in Coventry.
 The 405 never won a race despite promising results in its four seasons of competition, before being replaced in 1996 by the 406.
-Unfortunately Peugeot UK did not share any technical data with its European contemporaries, and the BTCC programme suffered.
+Unfortunately Peugeot Sport France did not share any technical data with its British contemporaries, even when requested and the BTCC programme suffered.
 Peugeot handed the works deal to Motor Sport Developments for 1997 and 98, but wins still eluded the team.
 With spiralling costs in the series, Peugeot withdrew from the BTCC at the end of 1998.

 With his Peugeot 406, Laurent Aïello won the 1997 Super Tourenwagen Cup season.

 The Peugeot 306 GTi won the prestigious Spa 24 hours endurance race in 1999 and 2000.

 Peugeot won five times the Danish Touringcar Championship, with both the Peugeot 306 -winner in 1999, 2000 and 2001– and the Peugeot 307 winner in 2002 and 2003.

 Peugeot has been racing successfully in the Asian Touring Car Series, winning the 2000, 2001, and 2002 championships with the Peugeot 306 GTi.

 In 2001, Peugeot entered three 406 Coupés into the British Touring Car Championship to compete with the dominant Vauxhall Astra Coupés.
 However, the 406 Coupé was not competitive, despite some promise towards the end of the year, notably when Peugeot's Steve Soper led a race only to suffer engine failure in the last few laps.
 The 406 Coupés were retired at the end of the following year and replaced with the 307—again, uncompetitively—in 2003.

 Peugeot has been racing successfully in the Stock Car Brasil series since 2007 and won the 2008, 2009, and 2011 championships.
 Peugeot Argentina has participated in TC 2000/Super TC 2000, where it has also won championships.

 In 2013, the Peugeot 208GTi won a one-two-three at the 24 Hours Nürburgring endurance race.